-EERE anticipates making awards that will run from 24 months up to 48 months, depending on topic area and comprising one or more budget periods.
+EERE anticipates making awards that will run from 24 up to 36 months, comprised of one or more budget periods.
+EERE anticipates most awards will have two budget periods, with awards having more or less than two budget periods being an exception.
 Project continuation will be contingent upon several elements, including satisfactory performance and Go/No-Go decision.
 For a complete list, see Section VI.B.xv.
-Go/No-Go Review.